jewelsofthought/neshama/site/posts/qkab/infinity.md

 Choose a point in your consciousness.
 See it.
 Feel it.
 Hold it.
 Make it your centre.
 Now, holding that point, let it begin moving away from you - in any direction.
 As any direction you choose is possible.

-Holding your place, move with the point as well, expanding with it.
-Stay with this feeling for a while.
-Now continue moving further and further with it.
+Now move with the point, expanding with it.
+Stay with this feeling for a while, then continue moving further and further with it.

-Remember, you have not moved – just your awareness, expanding to encompass this point and holding the original center.

 Looking at this point, you will notice that it has defined a line from its origin to where it is presently.
 See how your consciousness can traverse that line, and all the points in between.
 Explore this a moment.
 Play with it.
 Watch it undulate.
 Watch it pulsate, for it has to have energy to exist.

-Enough for now.
-Let us continue on our journey to infinity.
-The point is continuing to move, further and further.
+Let this point continue to move, further and further.
 Now it is moving faster and faster, whizzing out further than ever before.
 Stretch, stretch with it.
 Keep the line.
 Keep the information and energy flowing.
 Is there something infinite in you that can keep going, or do you have to stop?

-Well, know that beyond that point lies infinity.
-Remember, that no matter how far you go, in any direction, it is still possible to go further and beyond that point is where you can experience the Infinite in all its Glory.
+Once you reach the periphery of your own consciousness, and can continue no longer, else you will lose yourself, know that beyond that point lies infinity.
+No matter how far you go, in any direction, it is still possible to go further and beyond that point is where you can experience the Infinite in all its Glory.

 <details>
 <summary class='button is-outlined'>